chunshen1987/hadronic_afterburner_toolkit/README.md

-HBTcorrelation_MCafterburner
+hadronic_afterburner_toolkit
 ===========================

+## This program deals with hadronic afterburner output files and perform various analysis on hadronic observables

+### Charged and Identified particle spectra and flow coefficients

+Single particle spectra for charged hadrons and identified particles are collected.
+The anisotropic flow coefficients from two particle correlation are also analyzed.
+As well as event-plane correlation, vn_distribution, rn ratio for flow factorizatin breaking.

-### This program computes the particle pair HBT correlation from Monte-Carlo samples of emitted particles
+### Particle pair HBT correlation from Monte-Carlo samples of emitted particles

 The HBT correlation between identified particle pair is originated from the quantum statistic of the final wave function.
 The Monte-Carlo samples of the emitted particles do not have this correlation built in.
 So we need to add it by hand.